Glen Gray (American football)

-Glen Carlton Gray (December 27, 1888 – June 7, 1921) was an American football and basketball player and coach.
-He served as the head football coach at Oberlin College from 1911 to 1912 and at Washburn University from 1913 to 1915, compiling a career college football coaching record of 23–13–4.
+Glen Carlton Gray (December 27, 1888 – June 7, 1921) was an American college football and college basketball player and coach.
+He served as the Head football coach at Oberlin College from 1911 to 1912 and at Washburn College—now known as Washburn University—from 1913 to 1915, compiling a career college football head coaching record of 23–13–4.
 Gray was also the head basketball coach at Oberlin in 1910–11 and 1912–13, tallying a mark of 17–7.

-Gray coached the Oberlin Yeomen in 1911 and 1912.
-He went 13–2–1 in those two seasons.
-Gray was the 13th head football coach for Washburn University in Topeka, Kansas and he held that position for three seasons, from 1913 until 1915.
-His overall coaching record at Washburn was 11–10–3.

-Gray was accidentally shot to death in 1921 when he was mistaken for a bear during an assessment work party.
-"Clad in a brown khaki shirt and trousers, Glen had gone into the brush to inspect one of his outlying oil lands.
-An itinerant hunter who was stalking games in the nearby desert country mistook Gray's moving shape for game and shot him.
-The great Glen Gray fell dead."

-Gray was born in Charlotteville, Ontario, Canada, and attended North Tonawanda High School, where he graduated in 1906.
-He was a quarterback and kicker on the football team where he played for coach Ben Hinkey.
+Gray was born in Charlotteville, Ontario, Canada, and attended North Tonawanda High School in North Tonawanda, New York, from which he graduated in 1906.
+He was a quarterback and placekicker on the football team coached Ben Hinkey.
 "Glen Gray as I remember him was not the agile, hip-swiveling runner many people might imagine," Hinkey recalled.
 "He had, I believe, a wonderful change of pace and an ability to stop short when travelling at top speed, and then sidestepping a tackler quickly.
 He was an awfully hard man to tackle, because his speed and stopping ability were so hard to judge."

-Gray also starred on the track team, where he was a long jumper.
-He graduated in 1911.
+Gray attended Oberlin, where played football as a halfback, and was a member of the basketball and baseball teams.
+He also starred on the track team as a long jumper before graduating in 1911.
 He was inducted in the Oberlin College Sports Hall of Fame in 1986.

+Gray was the head football coach at Oberlin 1911 and 1912, lead his teams to a record of 13–2–1 in two seasons.
+He was the 13th head football coach at Washburn, serving for three seasons, from 1913 to 1915, and compiling a record of 11–10–3.
+Gray resigned from his post at Washburn in 1916.

+After leaving coaching, Gray worked in banking as well as film, newspaper, and oil businesses.
+He was accidentally shot to death on June 7, 1921, in Duchesne, Utah, when he was mistaken for a bear during an assessment work party.
+His demise was described in 1947 by The News of the Towandas: "Clad in a brown khaki shirt and trousers, Glen had gone into the brush to inspect one of his outlying oil lands.
+An itinerant hunter who was stalking games in the nearby desert country mistook Gray's moving shape for game and shot him.
+The great Glen Gray fell dead."